Celebration and Social Change at Rizal Park

 “Wherever men and women are condemned to live in extreme poverty, human rights are violated.
 To come together to ensure that these rights be respected is our solemn duty.”

 These are the words of ATD founder, Joseph Wresinski, inscribed on the commemorative stone at the heart of the Human Rights Plaza in Paris.
 Unveiled in 1987 the stone marked the first celebration of October 17 as the International Day for the Eradication of Poverty.
 This would later be recognized by the UN in 1992.
 On this day, each year, people across the world, gather to recognize the experiences of those living in poverty.
-While every place celebrates the day differently, they are all united by the theme of each year.
-The theme for 2023 was “Decent Work and Social Protection for All”.
+While every place celebrates the day differently, they are all united by a common theme.
+The theme for 2023 was “Decent Work and Social Protection for All“.

 In the Philippines, the country has recognized October 17 as a national day since 1993 and commemorates it with a week of action, activities, and learning, culminating in a celebration at Rizal Park in Manila.